Dental Hygiene

 Withdrawal from a Course

 Withdrawal refers to the procedure by which students voluntarily remove themselves from courses in which they are enrolled.
 Each course in the curriculum is built and dependent upon a foundation established in a prior course.
 To withdraw from a course, a student should seek counseling from the course director and the program director.
 In addition, the student must make an appointment with the program director to discuss the decision, explore options, and make necessary changes to the degree plan when withdrawing from any course.
-The student will have to have an official withdrawal form signed by the course director and program director after the form has been provided and signed by the appropriate associate dean.
+The student must have an official withdrawal form signed by the course director and program director after the form has been provided and signed by the appropriate associate dean.

 Leave of Absence